The Insurance and Reinsurance Law Review: Malta

 - disclosure of any close links.

-The documents and information required for the enrolment of an insurance broker or insurance agent broadly follow that of insurers.
+The documents and information required for the enrolment of an insurance broker insurance agent or insurance manager broadly follow that of insurers.

-The duration of the approval process depends on whether the undertaking is being established as a direct insurer, in which case the MFSA is to consider an application within six months; or a reinsurer or captive, in which case the period imposed is reduced to three months.
+The duration of the approval process depends on whether the undertaking is being established as a direct insurer, in which case the MFSA is to consider an application within six months from date of receipt of a properly completed application form and required documentation; or a reinsurer or captive, in which case the period imposed is reduced to three months.
 The approval process for intermediaries is to be concluded within three months.

-Insurance intermediaries are required to satisfy applicable own fund requirements.
-Brokers and agents are to maintain own funds equivalent to €58,250 or 4 per cent of the annual gross premiums receivable, whichever is the higher.
+Insurance brokers and agents are required to maintain own funds equivalent to €58,250 or 4 per cent of the annual gross premiums receivable, whichever is the higher.
 The minimum own funds required to be held by insurance managers ranges from €17,000 to €58,250 depending on whether the insurance manager is managing solely captive insurers or whether it has been granted a binding authority to enter into insurance contracts on behalf of the insurers.

 v Regulation of individuals employed by insurers